When working with animals and providing care, accurate observations along with detailed record keeping is extremely important.

 Behavior note records is the note keeping system for general observations on health, behavior, and enrichment.

-All cat care team members should be recording notes and observations each time they interact or socialize with the cat.
+All dog care team members should be recording notes and observations each time they interact or socialize with the dog.
 This includes training sessions, enrichment sessions, adoption showings, but does not include cleaning and sanitation times.

 Medical or Behavior Concern Clipboard